porali2000/prototype-practice/README.md

 # Shuffler
-Shuffler is an application to stimulate the Random shuffle and Hand shufflue of a deck.
+Shuffler is an application to stimulate the Random shuffle and Hand shuffle of a deck.

 ###Components
 Shuffler has modularised components which encourages de coupling and plug and play approach